GameGC/Third-Person-Controller/README.md

 # Third-Person-Controller VERSION:alpha 0.2
-DO NOT USE IN COMERCIAL PROJECTS without permisions BRANCH IS IN DEVELOPMENT PROCESS
+DO NOT USE IN COMERCIAL PROJECTS without permisions<br/>
+BRANCH IS IN DEVELOPMENT PROCESS

 ![](https://img.shields.io/badge/Rigidbody-8775FF)